 - Result: inconsistent, frustrating lab environment

-- Full terminal experience with bash, Python, tcpdump, jq, SOC tools
+- Full terminal experience: bash, Python, tcpdump, jq, SOC tools

 - Structured filesystem for reproducibility